top of page

 Welcome!

-One in 3 people are affected by a neurological condition, which is a leading cause of disability and illness worldwide.
+Motivation & Need: One in 3 people are affected by a neurological condition, which is a leading cause of disability and illness worldwide.
 The 10 conditions with highest age-standardized disability adjusted life years (DALYs) include stroke, migraine, Alzheimer’s and other dementias, diabetic neuropathy, meningitis, cancer, epilepsy, neonatal encephalopathy, neurological complications due to preterm birth, and autism spectrum disorder (ASD).
 Of note, four of these 10 conditions - epilepsy, neonatal encephalopathy, neurological complications due to preterm birth, and ASD – impact newborns and children.
 In addition, 2.5 million babies die each year within the first month of life, with the leading cause of death in this period being preterm birth (11% of all births) and perinatal asphyxia, where oxygen and blood flow to the brain is lost.
-There are no curative therapies for any neurological disorder, and no therapeutic options available for newborns born with a brain disorder, or for the up-to 50% of surviving babies who will go on to develop a significantly altered state of brain function.
-Therapeutic delivery to the brain is challenging due to complex, dynamic, and highly selective physiological barriers and over 92% of neurological treatments fail when they reach human testing.
+There are no curative therapies for any neurological disorder, including for newborns born with a brain disorder, or for the up-to 50% of surviving babies who will go on to develop a significantly altered state of brain function.
+Therapeutic delivery to the brain is also challenging due to complex, dynamic, and highly selective physiological barriers and over 92% of neurological treatments fail when they reach human testing.

 Our research is carried out by team of creative individuals who are at the core of what makes the Nance Lab such a unique and fulfilling place to work.
+To learn about current and previous lab members, head to our People page.

 Land and People Acknowledgement